owenroberts/mmp270/labs/1-4_Obstacles_and_Collisions.md

 ## 4. Documentation
 - Post screen shots or video on Open Lab

+## Bonus
+- Create an obstacle with a StaticBody collider

 ## Updates to PlayerController.gd script
 ```
 func obstacle_collision():